BorderlessFramework/borderless/README.md

 ### Notes on IoT devices

-IoT devices usually have low rendering requirements, and some data consumtion requirements, but often concentrate on producing data and sending it back into central storage.
+IoT devices usually have low rendering requirements, and some data consumption requirements, but often concentrate on producing data and sending it back into central storage.

 This "data source" behavior can also be included here because this potentially applies to other applications like telemetry or business analytics flows.